What is a Manifold?

 subset of \(\mathbb{R}^n\).

-The third condition is the geometric heart: at every point, \(M\) admits a
+The third condition is the geometric heart.
+At every point, \(M\) admits a "chart"

-"chart" — a way of representing a neighborhood of that point as a piece
+that represents a neighborhood of that point as a piece of \(\mathbb{R}^n\).

 Why Hausdorff?